srschreiber/nito-client/README.md

 ## Why source available?

 The source is publicly available so that anyone can audit the code and verify our **end-to-end encryption** claims.
 All encryption and decryption happens exclusively in this client — the broker never sees plaintext messages, keys, or audio.
-You don't have to take our word for it; you can read every line of code.

 ## Broker